 11. Undervalued property market.
 Real estate in Portugal is among the most affordable in Europe.
 Further, Portuguese real estate has one of the most favorable price-to-rent ratios (a measure of the profitability of owning a house) and price-to-income ratios (a measure of affordability) in the region.
 What that means is that housing is cheaper to buy and property investors can make more money from rentals than in many other European countries.

 European retirees and sun-seekers have recognized all that the Algarve has to offer for a long time.
 Beyond Europe, the Algarve has been largely ignored.
-This is changing.
-If you’re looking for a Continental lifestyle and don’t have the budget for France, Italy, or Spain, you should get to know Portugal better.
+As we pointed out for everyone in the room with us in Las Vegas this week, this is changing.
+If you’re looking for a Continental lifestyle but don’t have what might be typically thought of as a Continental budget, you should get to know Portugal better.